Angus Fraser

 Angus Robert Charles Fraser MBE (born 8 August 1965) is an English cricket administrator.

 He served as the managing director of Middlesex Cricket between 2009 and 2021, before assuming a new role heading the club's academy.

+He is currently serving as Managing Director of the Middlesex in the Community charity.

 He is also a former English cricketer, journalist and England selector.

 Fraser played in forty-six Test matches and forty-two One Day Internationals for England.
 Cricket commentator Colin Bateman commented that Fraser was "a reliable, intelligent and hard-working bowler".

 Early life

 Born in Billinge Higher End, Lancashire, Fraser was educated at the Gayton High School in Harrow, London and Orange Hill High School, Edgware, Greater London.